l10nmonster/l10nmonster/README.md

 Unit testing is performed centrally rather than module by module.
 Run `npm test` from /tests.

 Regression testing is a suite of tests from the command line (both from zsh and node).
-Run `zsh tesh.zsh` from /regression.
+Run `zsh test.zsh` from /regression.
 By default it tests using a node script.
 By passing an argument it tests the shell version.

 # Helpers